• Skip to primary navigation

 Dexter Avenue King Memorial Baptist Church & ParsonageMontgomery

-he church where Dr. Martin Luther, King, Jr. pastored from 1954-1960 and began his quest for civil rights.
-Currently pastoring is Reverend Michael F. Thurman.
+The church where Dr. Martin Luther, King, Jr. pastored from 1954-1960 and began his quest for civil rights.
 Guided tours of the church and parsonage are available.
-Here you can find hours and historical information about the church and the Civil Rights movement.
-In this National Historic Landmark, see the modest pulpit where Rev. Martin Luther King, Jr. first preached his message of hope and brotherhood.
+Learn historical information about the church and the Civil Rights movement.
 This church was also a center point of the Montgomery bus boycott.
 A large mural in the church depicts King's civil rights crusade from Montgomery to Memphis.

 Dexter Avenue King Memorial Baptist Church & Parsonage website